prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_branch_add_many(const wchar_t* name, const wchar_t** branches);
 ```
-This service adds a list of named Branches to a Null terminated list of branches to a named Splitter or Demuxer Tee.
-Each of the branches `in-use` state will be set to true on successful add.
+This service adds a list of named Branches to a to a named Splitter or Demuxer Tee.
+Each of the branches' `in-use` state will be set to true on successful add.

 **Parameters**
-* `name` - [in] unique name for the Splitter to update.
+* `name` - [in] unique name for the Demuxer or Splitter Tee to update.
-* `branches` - [in] a NULL terminated array of uniquely named Components to add.
+* `branches` - [in] a NULL terminated array of unique Branch names to add.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful add.
 One of the [Return Values](#return-values) defined above on failure.